I’ll be CLOSED on SATURDAY, JANUARY 21. I’m going for a little walk uptown— nownyc.org/events/womens-march-new-york-city/

 My usual hours are 1–7 pm, six days a week (with the closed day varying from week to week).
 Please call ahead to check for weekly variations the schedule; my hour are here on my website, on my voicemail, and posted in front of the shop.
 I’d also be happy to make an appointment at a time convenient for you.

-Worldwide shipping and free gift wrapping always available—not just during the holidays!
+Worldwide shipping, gift certificates, registries, and free gift wrapping always available!

 The ideal souvenir of a visit to New York: Tom Bernardin’s Ellis Island Cookbook.
 I also carry the wonderful 1961 Greenwich Village map that Tom has had reprinted.
 Read about it here.

 The Italian cookbooks fill four shelves and, in times of true abbondanza, overflow onto the table.
 The earliest title currently in the shop, The Italian Cook Book by Maria Gentile, is dated 1919 and was published in New York by the Italian Book Company.
 [Sorry, sold!]